IDIASLab/TRACE/README.md

 ### Files
 ```
-   ToyDataset.csv: A sample dataset with the features and trajectories.
+   ToyDataset.csv: A sample dataset with the features and trajectories (toy data for TRACE)
+   ToyDataset_Prediction - M_exit exit points.csv: A sample dataset with the prediction of M_exit model for exit points (toy data for MetaTier)
+   ToyDataset_Prediction - M_exit interim points.csv: A sample dataset with the prediction of M_exit model for interim points (toy data for MetaTier)
+   ToyDataset_Prediction - M_int exit points.csv: A sample dataset with the prediction of M_int model for exit points (toy data for MetaTier)
+   ToyDataset_Prediction - M_int interim points.csv: A sample dataset with the prediction of M_int model for interim points (toy data for MetaTier)
    Functions.ipynb: Contains the functions associated with the rest of files
    Evaluation.ipynb: Evaluates proposed methods in comparison to the baselines
    Train_Test_set: Splits the data into train and test set